 So, can I keep my paid off car in chapter 7?

 Yes, it’s possible with the right knowledge and approach.
-Understanding exemptions is crucial; they’re your shield against losing what you value.
+Understanding exemptions is crucial for filers; they’re your shield against losing what you value.
 Remember, your car’s equity plays a big part in this.

 Navigating the importance of trustees is not something to be taken lightly; they hold significant sway in determining your assets’ fate.
 They decide what goes and what stays.
 But know this: strategies exist to protect your vehicle from being sold.